You are listening to the Sean Hannity Radio Show Podcast.

 I want to say something on a personal note.

-Now I'm my 30th year in radio.
+Now on my 30th year in radio.

-You probably wouldn't know Who I am.
+You probably wouldn't know who I am.

-I probably if I wasn't doing radio anymore, if I got beaten up in the local radio business, which happened to a lot of very talented good people that I know in their lives, and I feel it's very outliers-ish, and the timing was great, and God bless me, more than I ever deserved, and that's just a fact.
+If I wasn't doing radio anymore, if I got beaten up in the local radio business, which happened to a lot of very talented, good people that I know in their lives, and I feel it's very outliers-ish, and the timing was great, and God bless me more than I ever deserved.

 But in 1996, I was a local radio host in Atlanta.

-And I had done a TV show Sunday nights, my buddy Tim Simpson in Memphis.
+And I had done a TV show Sunday nights.

 He's the weatherman there.